antoine-jacquet/template-encrypted-player/README.md

   In this snapshot, `state[0]["player-id-A"]["player-id-B"]` summarizes the penalty with A shooting and B keeping in the first turn: A shot right (`2`), B dived left (`0`), and `outcome` is `true` (goal scored).
 - `turnId`: the current turn number (metadata describing where the match is).

-Store or inspect this data to drive smarter strategies.

 ## 5. Building the action payload

 Your `strategy(state)` function must return a dictionary with two maps, one for shooting and one for keeping.
 For example, if the server identifies you as `"player-A"` and you face opponents `"player-B"` and `"player-C"`, one admissible return value is